Mexicali Baja California, Mexico Travel Guide

 Minimal rain, flash flood potential

-Typically receives minimal rainfall, but heavy rain can lead to flash floods.
+Typically receives minimal rainfall, but heavy rain may result in rapid flooding.

 Remain aware of weather alerts during potential monsoon periods (July-September).